-AFTER ASKING THE EXPERT, HERE’S HOW YOU SHOULD ADDRESS THE SITUATION WHEN YOU DRESS BETTER THAN YOUR GF:
+HERE’S HOW TO ADDRESS THE SITUATION WHEN YOU DRESS BETTER THAN YOUR GIRLFRIEND:

-STEP ONE: FIGURE OUT EXACTLY WHY THIS MATTERS TO YOU
+STEP 1: FIGURE OUT EXACTLY WHY THIS MATTERS TO YOU

 Immediately upon finishing the letter, Sherry’s reaction was, “I wonder first why it matters so much to him, frankly.”
 That right there tells you the first thing you need to know: This is more about you than it is about her.